 Medical Credit?

 If you have a disabled child, you may be able to claim their school fees as a medical expense.
 This is not automatic.
 You must ask the CRA if you can claim the school fees for medical credit from the CRA.
-Remember that the school itself does not necessarily have to be for children with disabilities.
-It must, however, offer a program, staff or equipment for your child’s learning disabilities.
+Remember that the school must not necessarily be for children with disabilities.
+It must offer a program, staff or equipment for your child’s learning disabilities.

-I have not tried.
-However, this method should work for Tutoring as well.
-If your child needs specific Tutoring because of their disability, try this methodology.
+I have not tried it.
+However, this method should also work for Tutoring.
+Try this methodology if your child needs specific Tutoring because of a disability.

 - You must apply to get the CRA Child Disabililty Benefit for your child.
-If the CRA does not agree you may not apply for this credit.
-In our case we had help from CHEO with all the paper work.
+If the CRA disagrees you may not apply for this credit.
+In our case we had help from CHEO with all the paperwork.
 (Your child will also need a SIN number to make this application).

-- We found a school that will work with the specific behavioral issues my son has.
-This school, knew about the Medical Tax Credit and was willing to help us as well.
-If you find a specific school for your child’s needs, ask if they have had folks apply for the Medical Tax Credit for Education.
+- We found a school that will work with my son’s specific behavioural issues.
+This school knew about the Medical Tax Credit and would help us.
+If you find a particular school for your child’s needs, ask if they have had folks apply for the Medical Tax Credit for Education.
 They may be able to help you as well.

-- We had our Occupational Therapist write a letter about the programs at the school and how they will help my son.
-Our O.T. went to the school to observe the programs (at each school) before she wrote this letter.
+- We had our Occupational Therapist write a letter about the school’s programs and how they will help my son.
+Before she wrote this letter, our O.T. went to the schools to observe the programs (at each school).
 This letter alone is not enough for the CRA.
 You have more work to do (an O.T. is not a sufficient medical practitioner).

 - Collect the receipts for the year for your child’s schooling.
 These are essential for the request.